manikchadgal/Task-Testing/README.md

 ### 1. Debug the Code (15 Points)

-We will provide you with a small buggy code snippet.
+We will provide you some small buggy code snippets.

-* Fix the code so it runs correctly.
+* Fix the codes so it runs correctly.
 * Add the **correct output** in a new file named `task1_output.txt`.
 * Commit the fixed code along with output file.